zazortik/azure-xplat-cli/Documentation/Writing-Test.md

 - **Suite**
   - There is a **"suite-*"** recording file for the test file.
   - Ids of the artifacts generated during setupSuite() are recorded in this file and retrieved during playback
-  - Test Recording is not done during setupSuite() and teardownSuite().
-Random ids generated for the created artifacts during this phase is stored in the suite recording file and is retrieved during playback
+  - Test Recording is **not done** during setupSuite() and teardownSuite().
+Random ids generated for the created artifacts during this phase, are stored in the suite recording file and are retrieved during playback.
 - **Test**
   - Every test is recorded in a separate file.
 This makes it easier to re-record selective tests due to failures or server side changes.
-    - **Note** If the test is using an artifact, created during **setupSuite()** then all the tests in the suite will have to be re-recorded
+    - **Note** If the test is using an artifact, created during **setupSuite()** then all the tests in that suite will have to be re-recorded